 Many shipyards build sections, but very few build blocks.

-The detailed design draft is executed in a complex 3D model, creating the basis for the realisation planning and the subsequent production.
+The detailed design draft is executed in a complex 3D model, creating the basis for the realization realization planning and the subsequent production.
 During the process, you as the customer will be involved in close coordination.
 Our goal: a tailor-made ship that meets your requirements.

 The beginning of the steel-cutting process is always an extraordinary moment for every customer and our employees.
 When our plasma cutting equipment slices the first component out of a sheet of steel, the realisation process finally begins.